StefanoDallaBona/Ph.D.2024AdmissionProject/README.md

 # Ph.D.
 2024 Admission Project

 This document provides a concise overview of the main results derived from the design analyses conducted for three experiments proposed as part of the admission process to a Ph.D. course in Psychological Science at Padua.
 This GitHub repository serves as a comprehensive resource for the design analyses conducted for three experiments, along with summaries of main results.

 Repository Structure:

-* This document: The Read Me document provides a concise overview of the key results derived from the design analyses for the three experiments.
+* **This document**: The Read Me document provides a concise overview of the key results derived from the design analyses for the three experiments.

-* Folder One: Experiment Analysis Folder.
+*  **Experiment 1 (ICP)** Folder: .PDF file, .html file, .Rmd file of the complete Design Analysis of Experiment 1
+*  **Experiment 2 (CFM)** Folder: .PDF file, .html file, .Rmd file of the complete Design Analysis of Experiment 2
+*  **Experiment 3 (SSI)** Folder: .PDF file, .html file, .Rmd file of the complete Design Analysis of Experiment 3

-* Folder Two: Dataset from our previous experiment used to perform power analysis in the first experiment.
+* **Dataset**: Dataset from our previous experiment used to perform power analysis in the first experiment.

 # 3. Sample Size Insensivity (SSI)